 How to Spot and Report Amazon Phishing Scams

-Know the Boundaries
+Know the boundaries

 Modern fraudsters are very creative when it comes to creating email addresses that will look like official ones.
 Official Amazon emails often end with @amazon.com.
 There are no other options.
 Don’t respond to it if the email comes from a different domain or contains a suspicious email user’s name.

 If you doubt the email’s trustworthiness, you can contact Amazon sellers’ customer service and ask whether they have sent you a letter of request.
-In case they didn’t, instantly proceed with Amazon fraud email reporting.
+In case they didn’t instantly proceed with Amazon fraud email reporting.

 The core goal of a phishing email is to make you follow the link inside the letter.
-As a rule, the link will launch the background installation of the malware that can spot your data from Amazon and beyond.
+As a rule, the link will launch the background installation of the malware that can spot your data from AMZ and beyond.

 And when you unsubscribe, you show that your email address is valid and relevant.
 It makes you an even more promising target for sending the following letter to lull your vigilance from a different email address and with another request.

-Ignore the Spam Folder
+Ignore the Spam folder

 Still, some owners may consider it a mistake, decide to open the letter and follow the instructions inside.
 So, make it a rule never to check a spam folder, never open spam letters, and most importantly, don’t use any attached links, including the unsubscription ones.
 An unsubscribe link in a phishing letter is dangerous by default since you are likely to have never been subscribed to the sender’s newsletter.

-- Don’t use the same password for several accounts, especially for your Amazon account, banking account, and email.
+- Don’t use the same password for several accounts, especially your Amazon account, banking account, and email.